-Lettuce wraps are a good combination of savory, spicy and crunchy that I just love.
+These lettuce wraps are the perfect combination of savory, spicy and crunchy that I just love.
 Plus they’re easy.
 And I always like easy.
+Don’t you?

 This is a simple recipe for Chicken Cashew Lettuce Wraps.
-Top it off with your favorite hot sauce, basil or more cashews and you’ll have a winner for sure.
+Top them off with your favorite hot sauce, basil or more cashews and you’ll have a winner for sure.
 And while most restaurants offer them as appetizers, I think they’re perfect for the main course.
+Definitely.

 - 2 tablespoons soy sauce